Find Grad Schools

 Find Schools Near

-What Does it Take to Be a Marketing Manager?
+What is a Marketing Manager?

-Marketing Manager Example Plan, direct, or coordinate marketing policies and programs, such as determining the demand for products and services offered by a firm and its competitors, and identify potential customers.
+Job Description: Plan, direct, or coordinate marketing policies and programs, such as determining the demand for products and services offered by a firm and its competitors, and identify potential customers.
 Develop pricing strategies with the goal of maximizing the firm’s profits or share of the market while ensuring the firm’s customers are satisfied.
 Oversee product development or monitor trends that indicate the need for new products and services.

 • Evaluate the financial aspects of product development, such as budgets, expenditures, research and development appropriations, or return-on-investment and profit-loss projections.

-Marketing Manager Required Skills
+Marketing Manager Skills

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.